-- 1. Plan for converting your Avance unit by reviewing the following information: - "Planning to Migrate from an Avance Unit" on page 171

-Describes some items to consider when migrating or converting from an Avance unit to an everRun system.

-Summarizes the steps for installing the everRun software.

-"Migrating a Physical Machine or Virtual Machine to an everRun 7.x System" on page 151
+- 1. Plan for converting your Avance unit by reviewing the following information: - "Planning to Migrate from an Avance Unit" on page 171 Describes some items to consider when migrating or converting from an Avance unit to an everRun system. - "Software Installation" on page 34 Summarizes the steps for installing the everRun software. - "Migrating a Physical Machine or Virtual Machine to an everRun 7.x System" on page 151